-A few weeks ago, I wrote about the Chase 5/24 rule: cards that churners still CAN get, talking about the fact that Chase is cracking down on credit card “churners” – people that have at least 5 new accounts opened in the past 24 months.
+A few weeks ago, I wrote about the Chase 5/24 rule, talking about the fact that Chase is cracking down on people that have at least 5 new accounts opened in the past 24 months.
 The evidence now seems to point that if you’ve applied for 5 new accounts (from ANY bank!) in the past 24 months, you are not going to be approved for a Chase Sapphire Preferred or Chase Freedom card

 Susan from the excellent FPT Giftbox blog left a comment on that post that asked:

 I got Chase BA (100k) last month but Chase Ink Cash was denied.
 I already have the Chase Ink Plus and maxed out my 50k office supply store limit, so really wanted the Ink Cash.
 Bummed.
 I also have Chase Sapphire, Freedom, IHG, and Hyatt.
-My United MPE application got denied and that was the second time I got denied for a credit card application (first was Club Carlson, but US Bank has always been hard on churners).
+My United MPE application got denied and that was the second time I got denied for a credit card application (first was Club Carlson, but US Bank has always been hard on people that sign up for lots of credit cards).
 My annual fee for the Sapphire is coming up soon so I have to decide if I want to cancel or keep.

 Dan, which cards with annual fees do you keep?